 Early History of the Cheatum family

-Another 115 words (8 lines of text) are included under the topic Early Cheatum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cheatum research.
+Another 58 words (4 lines of text) covering the years 1580, 1653, 1580, 1648, 1653, 1640 and 1692 are included under the topic Early Cheatum History in all our PDF Extended History products and printed products wherever possible.

 Cheatum Spelling Variations

 Cheatum has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cheatum have been found, including Chetham, Cheetham, Cheetam, Cheetum and others.